 - Used for: Milk jugs, motor oil containers, buckets, shampoo bottles, toys, pipes…

 HDPE is generally considered the best food-safe plastic.
-It is very strong and durable, which is why it is used for items like milk jugs and buckets.
+It is strong and durable, which is why it is used for items like milk jugs and buckets.

 Note: HDPE is often used for non-food items like motor oil or cleaning products.
 It is NEVER safe to put food in an HDPE container that previously contained non-food items.